 You also should think about things like a school or organization’s doctrinal stance and philosophy of missions.
 If an institution’s beliefs don’t align with your convictions, you need to steer clear of that missionary school or program and consider another possibility.

 As with every mission endeavor, you can never overstate the importance of spiritual disciplines.
 Through Bible study and prayer, you can hear from God and talk with Him about your thoughts or concerns.
 Through interaction with wise mentors, you can learn more about yourself and what might be a good fit for you.
 What’s more, all these help you focus on who you can become as much as who you currently are.

 Missionary schools may have their place in God’s plan for you.
 But don’t ignore the basics as you move toward making your decision.

-We help connect your professional skills and biblical calling to the largest database of healthcare mission organizations, professionals, and thought leadership.
+Medical Missions serves to connect your professional skills and biblical calling to the largest database of healthcare mission organizations, professionals, and thought leadership.
 Join us at the Global Missions Health Conference to find your Medical Missions calling.
 Or, browse our full list of partner organizations to find the right mission for you.